 - StarCraft: The first missions of the Zerg campaign in the original game have the Overmind charge you with protecting a mysterious, fleshy chrysalis, which grows quite large as whatever inside develops.
-When it finally hatches, what comes out is Sarah Kerrigan, a human mutated into a frighteningly powerful Zerg hybrid, custom-made by the Overmind to be its champion, and who plays a central role through the rest of the series.
+When it finally hatches, what comes out is Sarah Kerrigan, a main character in the preceding Terran campaign last seen being overrun by the Zerg, now mutated into a frighteningly powerful human-Zerg hybrid custom-made by the Overmind to be its champion, and who plays a central role through the rest of the series.
 The rest of the Zerg species is like this to a lesser extent, as many of their advanced units metamorphose from basic units that turn themselves into chrysalii.

 - In Resident Evil 6, the J'avo type enemies have a chance (modified by difficulty and level) of randomly bursting into flames and then freezing into waxen-looking cocoons, from which they can emerge as any of a variety of different more powerful monsters.
 Additionally, the boss monster Haos, a creature designed to literally infect the entire planet with the latest Zombie Apocalypse plague, initially appears inside of an enormous cocoon that a closer look reveals is made up of tens of thousands of people melted together into a single mass of wax-like resin to provide the requisite biomass.